natebrennand/cpp_collections/README.md

 int sum = from(1).take(100).reduceLeft([](int x, int y) {return x + y;});
 ```

-Here, we define the infinite Stream with the function call `from()`.
-We then `take()` 100 elements from this Stream, which returns a Collection of integers 1 through 100.
-We can then reduce over this Collection with a function by using the the reduceLeft method as in the first example.
+Here, we define the infinite Stream with the `from()` function, which by default returns a Stream of elements of its argument's type where each element is incremented by 1.
+We then use the `take()` function to convert our Stream into a finite Collection.
+We can then reduce over this Collection with a function.

 Note that Streams can be arbitrarily complex.
 Below, we define a Stream to generate the Fibonacci sequence with the help of a one of the macros provided by the C++ Collections library.

 ```cpp
 def_generator(fibs, int, int prev, int curr) {